AngryKat/frontend-testcase/README.md

 ### `yarn start`

-Runs the app in the development mode.\
+Runs the app in the development mode and runs the json-server on the port 8080.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `yarn server`

-Runs the json-server on the port 8080.\
-Run this so app can fetch and post data.

 ### `yarn test`